mbsw04/Blockchain-Asset-Management-for-3d-models/README.md

    node test.js
    ```

-This creates a new token with an example URL of the file's location and registers it on the chain.
+This creates a new token with a URL of the file's location and registers it on the chain.